NOFO

 10.1 Transparency Act – explanation

-NOFO is subject to the Transparency Act and our obligations to promote fundamental human rights and decent working conditions are set out in guidelines for responsible business conduct that are anchored in the Board of Directors.
+NOFO is subject to the Transparency Act, and our commitments to promoting fundamental human rights and decent working conditions are set forth in our guidelines for responsible business conduct, which have been adopted by the board of directors.

 Main products/services NOFO delivers